 - 1 lb chicken breast

 - 2 medium tomatoes chopped

 - ¼ cup cilantro chopped

 - salt and pepper

 - 2 pasilla peppers

 - Combine all of the ingredients for the marinade.
 Add the chicken and turn to coat.
-Let sit for at least 2 hours or up to overnight.
+Let sit for 30 minutes.

 - Assemble salads.
-Place a bed of romaine onto four plates followed by the roasted peppers, avocado, chicken strips, and corn salsa.
-Sprinkle crumbled tortilla chips and shredded cheddar.
-Serve.
+Place a bed of romaine onto the plates followed by the roasted peppers, avocado, chicken, and corn salsa.
+Sprinkle cotija on top and a squeeze of lime.
+Serve immediately.

 **Helpful tips and common mistakes